naseemakhtar994/easySocial/README.md

 3. provide your own strings for the toast to use(if boolean is set to false you can set both strings as "" or leave them as is)

-                       //this is for  facebook PAGE so do NOT use ID's for this one if(!openFacebookPage(getActivity(), "millercreativestudio", true, "not installed!", "no connection!")){
+this is for facebook PAGE only! so do NOT use ID's for this one!

+                        if(!openFacebookPage(getActivity(), "millercreativestudio", true, "not installed!", "no connection!")){
                         //app not installed...execute something here!
                         }

-                        //this a for a facebook PROFILE it can accept number id's & "normal" user names! if(!openFacebookProfile(getActivity(), "100004301467504", true, "not installed!", "no connection!")){
+this is for a facebook PROFILE only! it can accept number id's & "normal" user names!

+                        if(!openFacebookProfile(getActivity(), "100004301467504", true, "not installed!", "no connection!")){
                         //app not installed...execute something here!
                         }

+this is for a twitter PROFILE only!

                         if(!openTwitterProfile(getActivity(), "xstar97", true, "not installed!", "no connection!")){
                         //app not installed...execute something here!
                         }

+this is for a Google Plus Community only!

                         if(!openGooglePlusCommunity(getActivity(), "101286674025561115431", true, "not installed!", "no connection!")){
                         //app not installed...execute something here!
                         }

+this is for a Google Plus PROFILE only!

                         if(!openGooglePlusProfile(getActivity(), "115214989786701484331", true, "not installed!", "no connection!")){                           //app not installed...execute something here!
                         }

+this is for a YouTube Video only!

                         if(!openYouTubeVideo(getActivity(), "dQw4w9WgXcQ", true, "not installed!", "no connection!")){
                         //app not installed...execute something here!
                         }